-A. GMAT can be taken unlimited number of times with a gap of a minimum of 31 calendar days between 2 tests.
-(It is highly advisable not to appear for it too many times as it may affect the applicant’s candidature).
+A. GMAT can be taken a total of 8 times with a gap of a minimum of 16 calendar days between 2 tests.
 However, one can take the test only 5 times in a calendar year.

 Q. If I take GMAT more than once, which score will be considered by the universities?

 A. The best score is taken into account by most of the universities.
 A few, though, consider the average.